chakradharsrinivas16/CommanadLineAssignment/README.md

   - Create a file ‘File1.txt’ inside ‘Assignment’ Folder.
   - Copy all the content of Table.sh(2nd script) in ‘File1.txt’ without using ‘cp’ and ‘mv’ command.
   - Append the text Welcome to Sigmoid’ to the ‘File1.txt’ file.
-  - List all the directories and files present inside Desktop Folder.#### Apporach -
+  - List all the directories and files present inside Desktop Folder.

 #### Approach -